Veto2922/veto2922/README.md

 * __[Self Organizing Map for Fraud Detection](https://github.com/Veto2922/Self-Organizing-Map-for-Fraud-Detection/tree/main)__: implementation of a Self-Organizing Map (SOM) for detecting fraud in credit card applications.
 The SOM is trained on a dataset of credit card applications to learn patterns and identify potential outliers that may indicate fraudulent activities.

 ---
+### AutoEncoder
+* __[AutoEncoder for Movie Recommendations](https://github.com/Veto2922/AutoEncoder-for-Movie-Recommendations/tree/main)__: This project implements a Stacked AutoEncoder (SAE) for movie recommendations using PyTorch.
+The SAE is trained on the MovieLens 100k dataset to learn the underlying patterns in user-movie interactions and predict ratings for unrated movies.